Types of welding

 Fuel gases, such as acetylene, propane, and natural gas, are used in gas welding processes, such as oxy-acetylene welding.
 These gases are mixed with oxygen and ignited to produce a flame that heats and melts the base metals, allowing them to join.

 Although welding processes such as Shielded Metal Arc Welding (SMAW) and Flux Cored Arc Welding (FCAW) can work well when welding rusty or dirty materials, it’s still important to clean the material as thoroughly as possible to get the best outcome.
-For more information, please contact us via sales@okdor.com
+For more information, don’t hesitate to contact us via sales@okdor.com.

 Electron beam welding is a high-precision welding process that creates heat and joins metals using a focused beam of electrons.
 There is a lot of use for it in industries like aerospace and electronics.